 It’s fall!
 Officially.
 The leaves on the trees outside have turned yellow and it snowed last week.
 Snow.
 Yeah.
 Colorado.
 Why?!
 Warm meals are needed in times like these.
 So we made this easy, comforting, flavorful Pumpkin Curry Pasta – basic, sure, but goes one step further with a kick of curry powder AND it’s deliciously vegan.

 This recipe uses minimal ingredients and comes together in 15 minutes.
 It’s that simple!
 Now, I don’t want to hear anyone complaining about the canned pumpkin – we know roasting a pumpkin is awesome but to be real with you – we work during the day.
 As I’m sure many of you do too.
 If you have the time to roast a pumpkin and make puree from scratch, please by all means do your thang.
 However, if you want to save on time and have dinner ready in FIFTEEN MINUTES, embrace the canned pumpkin.
 See my notes below on how to roast a pumpkin to make fresh pumpkin puree!

 Another thing, don’t go buying the pumpkin pie filling in a can – you need to get just plain pumpkin puree.
 The ingredients should read: Pumpkin.
 That’s it.
-We bought a can that was certified organic and BPA-free because it’s healthier (and extra basic of course).
+We found a can that was certified organic and BPA-free.

 Update: after posting this recipe, I’ve received a lot of comments about where to find pumpkin puree.
 In U.S. supermarkets, it’s fairly easy to find it and it’s probably stocked in most stores.
 However, in other countries, it seems that you guys are having some trouble.
 If you really can’t find the stuff, you can make your own pumpkin puree using a sugar pumpkin.
 Don’t buy the big pumpkin you would carve for halloween, it’s smaller than that and usually more round.